waffle-iron/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 Alternatively, you can make and submit large changes via a PR.
 The doc team will review and edit the changes as necessary.

-For additional information, see the following links:
+For additional information, see the following sections:

 * `Who is the doc team and what do we do?`_